-The next morning Ah-tsang went with his wife and daughter-in-law to the Lee's home.
+The following morning Ah-tsang went with his wife and daughter-in-law to the Lee's home.
 Witness Lee was in his study working with his assistants on his latest publication.
 Mrs. Lee invited Ah-tsang and his wife to sit in the living room for a short while.
 She also served them glasses of warm water.
 Several minutes later, Mr. Lee's assistants left.
 Ah-tsang and his wife and daughter-in-law went into Mr. Lee's study.
 Mr. Lee did not address Ah-tsang as "uncle."
 Instead, he warmly greeted Ah-tsang's wife, who was a church member.
 After Mr. Lee had greeted his "dear sister," he turned to the sister's husband, Ah-tsang, and greeted him politely by his surname.
 Next, Witness Lee spoke highly of Ah-tsang's son, praising his excellent workmanship and strong work ethic.
 He then asked Ah-tsang about his other children and his health.
 Ah-tsang felt that Mr. Lee was giving him much face by receiving him in his study, as if he were a close friend or relative, and by showing so much affection and concern for Ah-tsang's family.

 After fifteen minutes of conversation, Mr. Lee rose to take some medication.
 He allowed Ah-tsang to support him as he negotiated his way around the corner of his desk, another sign that he considered Ah-tsang to be family.
 He walked with Ah-tsang to the edge of the entry hall and said casually, "You really should consider believing in Jesus.
 This faith has helped me much over the course of my life.
 Pray to Jesus and He will heal you.
 I will pray for you, too."
 With that, Mr. Lee went into the kitchen to take his medicine, and Mrs. Lee performed the customary ritual of seeing her guests to the door of the home.
 One of the Lees' nieces walked Ah-tsang through the yard to the sidewalk and politely bid them good-bye.
-When Ah-tsang got home, he began asking his wife and son about becoming a Christian.2 Other church members had previously tried to convert Ah-tsang, but he had refused to consider it.
+When Ah-tsang got home, he began asking his wife and son about becoming a Christian.
+Other church members had previously tried to convert Ah-tsang without success.
 Because Witness Lee gave Ah-tsang much face with his skillful use of guanxi rituals, Lee's few sentences carried more weight than hours of talking by others.

-Guanxi rituals are fluid, and the Lees were quite adept at using guanxi to create positive ganqing (feelings) that strengthened their relationship with Ah-tsang.
+Guanxi rituals are fluid, and the Lees were quite adept at using guanxi to create positive ganqing that strengthened their relationship with Ah-tsang.
 When Mrs. Lee brought the gift of fruit to Ah-tsang's son's home, she was met at the door by Ah-tsang's daughter-in-law.
-Since she was a church "sister" with the daughter-in-law, and the daughter-in-law was making the introductions, Mrs. Lee took a position in the same generation as Ah-tsang's son and daughter-in-law in her choice of family terms for addressing Ah-tsang.
-If she had been introduced to Ah-tsang by his granddaughters, Mrs. Lee would most likely have followed them in calling Ah-tsang "grandfather."
-When Ah-tsang was introduced to Mr. Lee, his wife was at his side.
-Mr. Lee ignored their daughter-in-law, and pulled the relationship even closer by addressing Ah-tsang's wife as his "dear sister" and warmly greeting her first.
-A wife's brother is closer than a nephew in Chinese family hierarchies; hence, Mr. Lee unerringly selected the position that gave him the closest and most influential relationship with Ah-tsang.
+Since she was a church "sister" with the daughter-in-law, who made the introductions, Mrs. Lee took a position in the same generation as Ah-tsang's son and daughter-in-law in her choice of family terms for addressing Ah-tsang.
+If she had been introduced to Ah-tsang by his granddaughter, Mrs.

-$^{^{2}}$ Ah-tsang was the author's father-in-law from 1986-2010.
-He was never baptized as a Christian, but after this incident, he did stop performing rites of ancestor worship, and he would pray to Jesus in times of distress.
+2 Ah-tsang was the author's father-in-law from 1986-2010.
+He was never baptized as a Christian, but after this incident, he stopped performing rites of ancestor worship, and he would pray to Jesus in times of distress.
 He also encouraged his nieces and nephews to become Christians.